UniversalDependencies/docs/validation.md

 [Line                   1524]: SpaceAfter=No is missing in the MISC field of node #16 because the text is 'pustie: gătiţi calea[...]'
 [Line                   1524]: SpaceAfter=No is missing in the MISC field of node #20 because the text is 'Domului, dereapte fa[...]'
 [Line                   1524]: SpaceAfter=No is missing in the MISC field of node #25 because the text is 'lui.'
-[Line                   1640]: If an attribute has multiple values, these must be sorted as well: 'VerbForm=Long,Fin'
-[Line                   1640]: Unknown attribute-value pair VerbForm=Long
 [Line                   1776]: Morphological features must be sorted: 'Gender=Masc|Number=Sing|VerbForm=Part|Polarity=Neg|VerbForm=Fin'
 [Line                   1776]: Repeated features are disallowed: Gender=Masc|Number=Sing|VerbForm=Part|Polarity=Neg|VerbForm=Fin
 [Tree number 112 on line 2674]: Mismatch between the text attribute and the FORM field.
 Form is 'fericiţi' but text is 'fericiți....'